Rhabdodon: Discovery and naming

+The type species was originally named under two spellings by Matheron (1869), Rhabdodon priscum and Rabdodon priscum.
+While later authors adopted Rhabdodon as the correct spelling, this genus name was originally established for a snake in a thesis by Fleischmann (1831), which led to some researchers abandoning the name in favor of Mochlodon.
+In 1986, the Swiss paleontologist Winand Brinkmann submitted an application for the International Code of Zoological Nomenclature (ICZN) to suppress this previous use by Fleischmann (1831) and to amend the specific name to priscus.
+The approval of this petition by the ICZN in 1988 conserved and formalized the binomen Rhabdodon priscus for the type species.

+In 1991, the French paleontologists Eric Buffetaut and Jean Le Loueff named the second species R. septimanicus from the Argiles et Grès à Reptiles Formation.
+In 2025, the Polish paleontologists Łukasz Czepiński and Daniel Madzia reassigned this species to its own genus, Obelignathus.

 Paleobiology

-Rhabdodon was probably an important herbivore in Cretaceous Europe.
-Rhabdodon's predators include the abelisaurid Arcovenator, and young may have been prey for Pyroraptor.
+Rhabdodon was probably an herbivore in Cretaceous Europe.
+Carnivorous dinosaurs in the ecosystem included the abelisaurid Arcovenator and the paravian Pyroraptor.
+Isotope analysis shows that Rhabdodon, along with its smaller cousin Zalmoxes, ate C3 plants.

 Paleoecology

-Rhabdodon priscus is known from a specimen from the Marnes Rouges Inférieures Formation.
-The material of Rhabdodon priscus includes a dentary and many other postcranial remains.
+Rhabdodon is known from a specimen from the Marnes Rouges Inférieures Formation.
+The known material includes a dentary and many other postcranial remains.
 More specifically, it is known from the Bellevue layer, which has produced many vertebrate fossils.
 Even though it produced many vertebrates, the formation only has a scarce record of plants and invertebrates.
 The non-dinosaurian vertebrates consist of Lepisosteus, an indeterminate turtle, and a crocodile.
 Dinosaurian fauna from the Marnes Rouges Inférieures Formation include Ampelosaurus, an animal classified as Dromaeosauridae indet., and an indeterminate ankylosaur.
 The bird Gargantuavis philoinos, and dinosaur eggs have also been recovered.

-Another formation Rhabdodon priscus is known from is Gres de Saint-Chinian.
-Along with both Rhabdodon priscus, Rhabdodon septimanicus, dinosaur eggs, Nodosauridae indet. (previously known as Rhodanosaurus lugdunensis), Theropoda indet., Variraptor mechinorum, Avialae indet., Enantiornithes indet., and a possible Abelisauridae indet. are known from this formation.

-Rhabdodon priscus is one of few vertebrates known from the Gres de Labarre Formation.
-The only other fossils from the formation belong to Ampelosaurus atacis and a Nodosauridae indet.
+Another formation Rhabdodon is known from is Gres de Saint-Chinian.
+This formation also contains fossils of dinosaur eggs, Nodosauridae indet. (previously known as Rhodanosaurus lugdunensis), Theropoda indet., Variraptor mechinorum, Avialae indet., Enantiornithes indet., and a possible Abelisauridae indet. are known from this formation.
+Rhabdodon is also one of few vertebrates known from the Gres de Labarre Formation, with the only other fossils from the formation belong to Ampelosaurus atacis and a Nodosauridae indet.